marickmanrho/ct_absorption_visualization/README.md

-# infinite_square_well_visualization
+# CT Absorption spectrum visualization
-A Dash app visualizing the wavefunctions in an intinite square well
+A Dash app visualizing the absorption spectrum and density of states of a 1D CT system.